glondu/belenios/doc/instructions-en.md

 - to verify that all the participants use the same `url` for the election;
-- if the administrator did not commission someone as a credential authority, she must download the list of private credentials (`Download private credentials`) in order to be able to send again the credential to a voter who has lost it.
+- if the administrator did not commission someone as a credential authority, they must download the list of private credentials (`Download private credentials`) in order to be able to send again the credential to a voter who has lost it.
 For better security, though, it is preferred to commission a third party to play the role of credential authority.
+- if external election authorities are used (highly recommended for vote privacy), make sure that they have correctly stored their private key, otherwise it will not be possible to tally the election.
+For this, click on `Check private key ownership`, send the obtained link to the authorities, and make sure the test was sucessful, with the display of the name of the authority.

 For getting the best security level, the administrator must have: